California Rental Laws - An Overview of Landlord-Tenant Rights in San Francisco

 • Avoiding disturbances to other tenants.

-• Allowing landlord access when permitted by law.
+• Allowing the California landlord access when permitted by local laws.

 • Giving notice before ending a periodic tenancy.